Goal: The main purpose of this course is to provide students with an

 the world Rand describes, one's career is chosen by others at an early age

-- Which characters in the book resist this choice?
+- How does the book's hero resist this choice?
 Does our society also put

 some in a position that will keep them from hurting the status quo?
 If so,